 Welcome to The Mindfulness Clinic.
-My name is Gerry Cunningham (CBT Therapist, Psychotherapist, Mindfulness Teacher).
-At the Mindfulness Clinic, I work with adults, groups, adolescents through face-to-face therapy, online therapy or telephone counselling.
-I am here to answer any questions and thoughts you may have about accessing CBT, psychotherapy or joining a mindfulness eight-week programme.
-So please, get in touch and telephone 087-7989301 for a free 15-minute consultation.
+My name is Gerry Cunningham.
+I am a CBT therapist, psychotherapist and mindfulness teacher.
+At The Mindfulness Clinic, I support adults, and adolescents, through face-to-face therapy and online therapy.
+I am here to answer any questions you may have about engaging with CBT, counselling, psychotherapy or joining a one-day mindfulness course.
+So please, get in touch and telephone 087-7989 301 for a free 15-minute consultation.

 Our lives have changed.
 My clinical expertise and my commitment to my clients has not.

-Face to Face counselling or in-person therapy has resumed with a full COVID-19 response in place to ensure your visit is relaxed, comfortable and worry-free.
-Alternatively you may wish to avail of online therapy or telephone counselling form the safeness of your home, at a time that is convenient for you.
+Face to face counselling or in-person therapy has returned with a full COVID-19 response in place to ensure your visit is relaxed, comfortable and worry-free.
+Alternatively, you may wish to avail of online therapy from the safeness of your home, at a time that is convenient for you.

 Clinical Excellence and Evidence-Based Approaches

 I am committed to therapeutic approaches that are researched, proven and effective.
-My main priority and focus is the therapeutic relationship and receiving client feedback to tailor the therapy sessions to facilitate client preferences by using two simple scales to track and enhance outcomes with a personalised approach via Feedback Informed Treatment.
-Every person is unique and so is the experience of therapy.
-I create high quality and engaging sessions specially tailored to your needs that can bring about positive change, hope, and resilience.
+My priority is building the therapeutic relationship by receiving feedback to facilitate client preferences for better outcomes through Feedback Informed Treatment.
+I create high quality and engaging sessions specifically tailored to your needs that can bring about positive change, hope and resilience.

 Humanistic and Integrative

-Psychotherapy is a talking-based psychological treatment for emotional or life difficulties in which a relationship is formed between a client and a professionally trained listener (the therapist).
-I specialise in working with my clients to create a helpful talk and skills-based therapeutic environment to support expression, learning, coping skills, self-discovery and wellbeing.
+Psychotherapy is a talking-based psychological treatment for emotional or life difficulties with a professionally trained listener (the therapist).
+I specialise in working with clients to create a helpful talking and skills-based environment to support expression, learning, coping, self-discovery and wellbeing.

-I have extensive training and experience to provide my clients with the highest quality care.
-I am committed to ongoing supervision with the International Centre for Clinical Excellence (Chicago), continuous professional development, research and training.
+I have extensive training to provide clients with the highest quality care.
+I am committed to monthly supervision with The International Centre for Clinical Excellence, continuous professional development, research and training.

 I work with emotional and behavioural difficulties, relationships and self-discipline problems.

-Relationship problems: sexuality, difficulties in forming or sustaining relationships, work-related stress, dealing with conflict in relationships, family issues.
+Relationship problems: sexuality, difficulties in forming or sustaining relationships, work-related stress, conflict in relationships, and family issues.

-Self-discipline problems: Procrastination, academic-related stress, addiction, difficulties in maintaining healthy lifestyle patterns.
+Self-discipline issues: Procrastination, academic-related stress, addiction, internet addiction, difficulties in maintaining healthy lifestyle patterns.

-I work carefully and respectfully, honouring your privacy, autonomy and independence and your freedom and ability to make choices for yourself.
+I engage carefully and respectfully, honouring your privacy, autonomy and your ability to make choices for yourself.
 Within the therapy sessions, you can explore your emotions, thoughts, behaviours, childhood and relationships.

-Please feel free to make contact by telephone for a free 15-minute consultation 087-7989 301 or complete the contact page to set up an appointment and/or ask any questions you may have.
+Please feel free to contact the clinic by telephone for a free 15-minute consultation at 087-7989 301 or complete the contact page to set up an appointment or ask any questions you may have.
 Sessions take the form of a 60-minute weekly, fortnightly or monthly meetings at The Mindfulness Clinic.

 I work on an open-ended basis.
 The length of therapy is something we will discuss as we proceed.
-My fees are €70 per hour and credit/debit card facilities are available.
+My fees are €70 per hour, and credit/debit card facilities are available.
 A small number of clients’ attend the clinic on a pro bono basis.
-You can telephone The Mindfulness Clinic on 087-7989 301 and leave a message on the answering machine.
-I will return a telephone call within 24 hours.

 Like most therapists, I have a 24-hour cancellation policy which I adhere to strictly unless there are extenuating circumstances.
 Cancellations without notice are charged at the full session fee.

-I am a qualified Cognitive Behavioural Therapist, Psychotherapist, Counsellor and Mindfulness Teacher.
-I am accredited with the Irish Association of Humanistic Integrative Psychotherapists (MIAHIP) and the Irish Association of Counselling and Psychotherapy (IACP).
+I am a qualified Cognitive Behavioural Therapist, psychotherapist, counsellor and mindfulness teacher.
+I am accredited with the Irish Association of Humanistic and Integrative Psychotherapy and the Irish Association of Counselling and Psychotherapy.
 I comply with the strict professional and ethical guidelines set out by both accreditation bodies.

-I have been extensively trained in Mindfulness-Based Approaches and Cognitive Behavioural Therapy.
-I trained for four years at the Department of Psychiatry, University of Oxford (Masters in MCBT and PG Diploma in CBT).
-My Psychotherapy training includes a four-year Graduate Diploma in Integrative Counselling and Psychotherapy (Dublin City University) and three years training in Child and Adolescent Counselling and Psychotherapy (University of Cambridge, M. Ed).
+I completed training over six years at the Department of Psychiatry, University of Oxford (Masters in MBCT, PG Diploma in CBT).
+Psychotherapy training includes a four-year Graduate Diploma in Integrative Counselling and Psychotherapy (Dublin City University), and three years training in Child and Adolescent Counselling and Psychotherapy (University of Cambridge, M. Ed.).

 I hold a Masters in Spirituality, BA in Philosophy, and a Diploma in Clinical Supervision.
-I am currently pursuing research interests at the University of Oxford and training and supervision at The International Centre for Clinical Excellence (Chicago).
+I am currently pursing research interests at the University of Oxford and training and supervision at The International Centre for Clinical Excellence.